Mathématique: Chapter 80

 “Meaning?”
 Young asked.
 This was starting to feel a little IOA-y.
 NID-ish.

-But Young hadn’t been the only person making plans.
+But Young hadn’t been the only one making plans.

 “Fair enough,” he said cautiously.
 “I’ve got more perspective than I know what to do with.”

-Woolsey looked delighted.
-“Wonderful.
-Major Lorne and I have personally arranged quarters for you and your team.
+Woolsey’s face lit up with a degree of delight that was simultaneously endearing and a little too much.
+“Wonderful!
+Major Lorne and I have arranged quarters for you and your team.
 Your personal belongings have already been transferred; I hope you don’t mind.
 We chose the location with an eye toward Dr. Rush’s security.
 Southeast Pier.
 Level Nineteen.”
 Woolsey stood.
 “If you’ll follow me, I think we have time for a quick tour before the 1400 briefing.”

-“Ah, of course,” Woolsey said solicitously.
+“Ah, of course,” Woolsey said.
 “Say no more.”
 He pressed a small button on his earpiece.
 “Dr. Keller, this is Richard Woolsey.
 How are our patients?”

 “Splendid,” Woolsey said.
-“Dr. McKay will be with you as soon as our 1400 staff meeting is complete.
+“Dr. McKay will be available to you as soon as our 1400 staff meeting is complete.
 In the meantime, would you mind allowing SG-68 access to your neuro-ICU?
 Dr. Rush is a Planetary Asset, after all, and his security is getting a little antsy.”

 “You betcha,” she replied.
 “Keller out.”

-The Southeast Pier wasn’t as far as Young had been prepared for.
-Atlantis had transport alcoves that used beaming technology to transfer personnel from place to place.
-That was a relief.
-He’d been worried how his back and leg were going to hold up in a city full of stairs, but transitioning to the residential area of the Southeast Pier was as easy as stepping into a closet and stepping out on a vista that belonged on a luxury ocean cruise.
+To Young’s relief, the walk to the Southeast Pier was shorter than he’d been braced for.
+He’d worried whether his back and leg would survive a city of stairs, but getting from the Central Spire to the residential district of the Southeast Pier was as easy as stepping into a hallway closet and stepping out to a vista that belonged to a luxury ocean liner.

 “Beautiful, isn’t it?”
-Woolsey asked, with a fondness he didn’t bother to conceal.
+Woolsey didn’t conceal his fondness.
 “All civilian personnel who arrived after the initial expedition have been set up on the Southeast Pier.
-The initial crew took rather spartan quarters in the Central Spire.
+The first wave of crew took rather spartan quarters in the Central Spire.
 We think they were meant for on-duty personnel.
 The real living quarters are here.”

 “So this is a populated area?”
 Young asked.